Are Phone Therapy Sessions Or Video Chat Therapy Sessions Better For NYC Remote Therapy?

 Phone Therapy Or Video Chat Therapy For Kids And Teens Can Both Be An Easy Transition

-Kids and teens, having grown up WhatsApping and FaceTimeing their friends, are having a very easy time transitioning to video therapy sessions in New York.
-Scheduling a time in the day to speak over Skype, Zoom, FaceTime or Google Meet with someone outside of the house can provide a fun and normalizing experience that can take pressure off of the family.
+Kids and teens, having grown up WhatsApping and FaceTimeing their friends, have a very easy time transitioning to video therapy sessions in New York.
+Scheduling a time in the day to speak over Skype, Zoom, FaceTime, or Google Meet with someone outside of the house can take pressure off of the family.
 In particular, teens can be versatile in doing phone therapy or video chat therapy.
-Depending on where you live, jumping on the phone for a teen rather than a video call while they take a walk around the block can feel liberating, and can be an experience that is really satisfying after being cooped up with Mom and Dad for weeks now.
+Depending on where you live, jumping on the phone for a teen rather than a video call while they take a walk around the block can feel liberating.

 Even In Cramped Apartments, Individuals Need Space And Distance In Teletherapy And Online Therapy

 However, it doesn’t always need to.
 The best online therapy in NYC right now is the one that works for you.
-One of the benefits of Zoom, Skype and Facetime therapy is that we can all be extra flexible about scheduling—you don’t have to plan out a commute schedule to get to our office and so that time can be used for our work.
+One of the benefits of Zoom, Skype, and Facetime therapy is that we can all be extra flexible about scheduling—you don’t have to plan out a commute schedule to get to our offices and so that time can be used for our work.

 Should New Therapy Patients Start With Teletherapy Or Video Therapy?